Chaka Fattah: 2007 unsuccessful mayoral campaign

-2016 indictment and conviction
+Federal indictment and conviction

 In August 2014, Fattah's longtime aide and close confidant Gregory Naylor pled guilty to federal charges in a complex money laundering scheme used to hide an illegal million-dollar loan that a candidate, unnamed in that indictment, received for his failed mayoral campaign in 2007.
 The loan was paid back using federal grant money intended for nonprofit organizations affiliated with Fattah.
 A subsequent Philadelphia Daily News investigation revealed that nonprofits receiving federal funding and connected to Fattah paid out over $5.8 million to Fattah allies and alleged that many of these payments were ethically dubious.

 On July 29, 2015, Fattah and four of his associates, Bonnie Bowser, Karen Nicholas, Herbert Verderman and Robert Brand were indicted for their alleged roles in a racketeering conspiracy involving several schemes that were intended to further the political and financial interests of the defendants and others by, among other tactics, misappropriating hundreds of thousands of dollars of federal, charitable and campaign funds.
 The FBI further alleged that Fattah accepted an $18,000 bribe from a man seeking an ambassadorship.

 The trial was originally scheduled for May 2, 2016, but in April a judge had the date pushed back to May 16 to give the defendants time to review the excess of more than 100,000 documents accrued by the prosecution.

 On June 21, 2016, Fattah was convicted of all charges, including racketeering conspiracy, bribery, bank fraud, mail fraud, money laundering, making false statements to a financial institution, and falsification of records.
 Initially, he stated he would not leave office until October when he was due to be sentenced, but subsequently announced his immediate resignation from Congress two days later on June 23.
 Just days later, the U.S. Supreme Court issued its decision in McDonnell v.
 United States which altered the legal definition of bribery to exclude "pay for access".
 On the basis of this ruling, Fattah appealed his conviction in October 2016, placing his sentencing on hold.

 On December 12, 2016, Fattah was sentenced to 10 years in prison.
 He reported for prison at Federal Correctional Institution, McKean near Lewis Run, Pennsylvania on January 25, 2017.

 On August 9, 2018, the U.S. Court of Appeals for the Third Circuit in Philadelphia overturned Fattah's bribery convictions.